 Regional and Local Show Report Forms to Return to the ADS

-A show report form is to be completed and either mailed or emailed to the ADS Awards Committee Chair.
+- ADS Medals Report, is to be completed for Quinn, Watrous, and Tuggle medal winners, and either mailed or emailed to the Awards Chair.

 - ADS Show Judges Credential Report, is to be completed about show judges and either mailed or emailed to the Judges Credentials Chair.